masari3/saadbi.github.io/_posts/2018-09-02-how-to-list-all-installed-packages-linux.md

 - `https://askubuntu.com/questions/17823/how-to-list-all-installed-packages`

 #### Purpose:
-`I'd like to output a list of all installed packages into a text file so that I can review it and bulk-install on another system.
-How would I do this?`
+I'd like to output a list of all installed packages into a text file so that I can review it and bulk-install on another system.
+How would I do this?

 #### Suggested solution
-##### Ubuntu 14.04 and above
+#### Ubuntu 14.04 and above
-The apt tool on Ubuntu 14.04 and above makes this very easy.
+The apt tool on Ubuntu 14.04 and above makes this very easy.<br/>
 `apt list --installed`

-##### Older Versions
+#### Older Versions
 To get a list of packages installed locally do this in your terminal:<br/>
 `dpkg --get-selections | grep -v deinstall`